umbralcalc/foxi/README.md

 ### Main features

 Flexible inputs – usable essentially for any forecasting problem in science with suitable samples. foxi is designed for all-in-one script calculation or an initial cluster run then local machine post-processing, which should make large jobs quite manageable subject to resources.
-We have added features such $\LaTeX$ tables and plot making for post-data analysis visuals and convenience of presentation.
-In addition, we have designed some user-friendly scripts with plenty of comments to get familiar with foxi.
+We have added features such LaTeX tables and plot making for post-data analysis visuals and convenience of presentation.
+In addition, we have designed some user-friendly scripts with plenty of comments to get familiar with **foxi**.

 ## Getting started